At last, our journey through financial history has reached a point where we recognize dollars and credit.

 Famous Americans in Debtors’ Prison

 Robert Morris, a principal founding father of the United States, financed the American Revolution.
-In late 1776, George Washington called upon Morris to help raise cash to continue his fight.
-Washington had thousands of troops without supplies – clothing, food, guns, ammunition – and there was no U.S. Treasury to turn to help from at the time.
+Then, in late 1776, George Washington called upon Morris to help raise cash to continue his fight.
+But, unfortunately, Washington had thousands of troops without supplies – clothing, food, guns, ammunition – and there was no U.S. Treasury to turn to help from at the time.

 Morris emptied his own pockets to allow Washington to move the troops to Yorktown Heights, then borrowed against his assets – his bonds and property – to continue to finance our war.
 He also helped in negotiating loans from France.